CRUKorg/prototypes-front-end/content/home/intro.md

-A Design System is the single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.
+<blockquote> A Design System is made from many ingredients that come together to help the organization tell the story of how they design and build digital things.</blockquote>